flywitpavan/Pavan-js/README.md

 # Pavan-js
-hello this is my second repository that making me for learning github . how github is work
+hello this is my second repository that making me for learning github . <hr>
+how github is work